The Rapist: Production

-Aparna Sen writing script for her 3rd Hindi film The Rapist, said "What drew me to this is the psychology of the three main protagonists.
+Aparna Sen while writing script for her 3rd Hindi film The Rapist, said "What drew me to this is the psychology of the three main protagonists.
 Stripping off the layers and carefully built up facades to get to the real person underneath is quite a challenge and a fascinating process."
 Pre-production work of the film began in February 2021 with finalization of cast and producers.
 The filmmaker Aparna Sen in her pre-production interview said, The Rapist will be a “hard-hitting drama that examines how much of society is responsible for producing rapists.”
 Principal photography began in early March 2021 in Delhi.
 Arjun Rampal finished his part of shooting in the 3rd week of March.
 The film was wrapped up in first week of April 2021.